bosun-ai/kwaak/README.md

 #### Backoff Configuration

 Kwaak uses the exponential backoff strategy to handle retries.
-Currently only OpenAI calls will make use of the backoff parameters.
+Currently, only OpenAI and OpenRouter calls will make use of the backoff parameters.
 You can configure the backoff settings in the `kwaak.toml` file under a `[backoff]` section.
 These settings are optional, and default to the following values: